USEPA/CMAQ/DOCS/Release_Notes/README.md

 [CMAQv5.3.3 Known Issues](../Known_Issues/README.md) - Updated after the v5.3.3 release to alert users of issues that will be addressed with the next release.

 # Summary of CMAQv5.3.3 Updates
 The Community Multiscale Air Quality (CMAQ) Model version 5.3.3 is a minor update to CMAQv5.3 that includes multiple bug fixes.
 This release also includes a new version of the WRF-CMAQ coupled system with a streamlined build process.
 Users of WRF-CMAQ are strongly encouraged to try the latest version.
+Additionally, MCIP users should note that starting with this release we are aligning the version numbering between CMAQ and MCIP, i.e., the MCIP updates included in this release are labeled MCIPv5.3.3.

 * [CMAQv5.3.3 Bugfixes](CMAQv5.3.3_bugfixes.md)
 * [New WRFv4.3-CMAQv5.3.3 Coupled Model](CMAQv5.3.3_Coupled_WRF-CMAQ.md)